Halsey Flaunts Flat Tummy And Cleavage In Skin Tight Yellow Ensemble

 Pop star and Billboard Top 100 hit writer Halsey has an amazing set of pipes on her, and an equally amazing body.
 A body that she’s never afraid to show off in some unique, and often times skin-baring, outfits.

 Whether she’s dressing up for a performance, for a day in the studio, or for some relaxation by the pool — the “Without Me” singer always comes dressed to impress.
-She also frequently shares a glimpse of her outfits — or lack-thereof — to her Instagram account.
+She also frequently shares a glimpse of her outfits — or lack thereof — to her Instagram account.

 The musician shared a snapshot yesterday to her 10.1 million followers on the social media platform, and she certainly didn’t disappoint.
 In the sexy shot, Halsey donned a bold all-yellow two-piece ensemble, one featuring a pair of skin tight leather pants that hugged her curves in all the right ways.
 She paired the bottoms with an over-sized cropped jacket of the same color, underneath of which she wore a skimpy black bandeau.
 The outfit put an ample amount of cleavage on display, as well as her enviable washboard abs.